The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 #### Reverse Drift

 Skill Speed (SKS) modifies GCD cooldowns by reducing their cooldowns by 0.1% per SKS tier.
-This is done to help GCD cooldowns remain aligned to your GCD and not clip.
+This is done to help GCD cooldowns remain aligned to your GCD and not clip them.

 This benefit is not extended to oGCD cooldowns.
-This is helpful to keep **No Mercy** aligned to party raid buffs, but it creates misalignment between your GCD cooldowns and **No Mercy**, as all GCD cooldowns begin coming off cooldown sooner than **No Mercy** does.
+This is done intentionally to keep **No Mercy** aligned to party raid buffs, but it creates misalignment between your GCD cooldowns and **No Mercy**, as all GCD cooldowns begin coming off cooldown sooner than **No Mercy** does.
 This is referred to as “**reverse drift**”.

 The solution to reverse drift is simple - pretend the cooldown reduction does not exist and hold the GCD cooldowns back into **No Mercy**.